Global Arbitration, Trade and Advocacy Update

 It is too early to predict whether, when, and how the Trump administration might make changes to sanctions targeting Venezuela.
 We do know, however, that there are multiple avenues to calibrate the currently restrictive landscape.
 Unlike other U.S. sanctions programs, the sanctions targeting Venezuela are almost entirely the product of executive action.
 As such, if the Trump administration decides to make any changes, it should be able to act with relative ease and expediency without needing to go through Congress.
 It could start the process by issuing broad general licenses, as it did as a first step toward rolling back sanctions on Sudan and Syria.
 Alternatively or in addition, President Trump could issue executive orders altering the scope of sanctions, particularly with respect to the government of Venezuela and/or PdVSA.

-The Trump administration’s plans for sanctions targeting Venezuela are not yet clear, but the removal from power of President Maduro has the potential to mark a turning point.
+The Trump administration’s plans for sanctions targeting Venezuela are not yet clear, but the arrest of Maduro has the potential to mark a turning point.
 For the time being, sanctions remain a significant obstacle for companies currently operating, or seeking to operate, in Venezuela.
 Sidley’s Global Arbitration, Trade, and Advocacy team is actively advising many of its clients on these developments and continues to monitor updates closely.
 The team is available to answer any questions on these or other sanctions-related issues.

 © Sidley Austin LLP